nodejs/node/doc/guides/onboarding-extras.md

 * `test`
 * `tools`

-There may be more than one subsystem valid for any particular issue or pull request.
+More than one subsystem may be valid for any particular issue or pull request.

 ### General

-* `confirmed-bug` - Bugs you have verified exist
+* `confirmed-bug`: Bugs you have verified
-* `discuss` - Things that need larger discussion
+* `discuss`: Things that need larger discussion
-* `feature request` - Any issue that requests a new feature (usually not PRs)
+* `feature request`: Any issue that requests a new feature
-* `good first issue` - Issues suitable for newcomers to process
+* `good first issue`: Issues suitable for newcomers to fix
-* `meta` - For issues whose topic is governance, policies, procedures, etc.
+* `meta`: Governance, policies, procedures, etc.
-* `tsc-agenda` - Open issues and pull requests with this label will be added to the Technical Steering Committee meeting agenda
+* `tsc-agenda`: Open issues and pull requests with this label will be added to the Technical Steering Committee meeting agenda

 ---

 * `author-ready` - A pull request is _author ready_ when:
   * There is a CI run in progress or completed.
   * There is at least one Collaborator approval (or two TSC approvals for semver-major PRs).
   * There are no outstanding review comments.

-Please always add the `author ready` label to the pull request in that case.
+Please always add the `author ready` label to pull requests that qualify.
-Please always remove it again as soon as the conditions are not met anymore, such as if CI run fails or a new outstanding review comment is posted.
+Please always remove it again as soon as the conditions are not met anymore, such as if the CI run fails or a new outstanding review comment is posted.

 ---